 Establish actions to be taken and set achievable goals for each opportunity for improvement that you identify.
 Here are some customer service strategies that may be useful when it comes to defining these actions.

-Action plans to improve customer service
+Action plans on how to improve customer service

 1. Invest in training and educating your team